-The most common blend of ethanol is E10 (10% ethanol, 90% gasoline).
+The most common blend of ethanol is E10 (10% ethanol, 90% gasoline) and is approved for use in most conventional gasoline-powered vehicles up to E15 (15% ethanol, 85% gasoline).
 Some vehicles, called flexible fuel vehicles, are designed to run on E85 (a gasoline-ethanol blend containing 51%–83% ethanol, depending on geography and season), an alternative fuel with much higher ethanol content than regular gasoline.
 Roughly 97% of gasoline in the United States contains some ethanol.

-Most ethanol is made from plant starches and sugars, but scientists are continuing to develop technologies that would allow for the use of cellulose and hemicellulose, the non-edible fibrous material that constitutes the bulk of plant matter.
-In fact, several commercial-scale cellulosic ethanol biorefineries are currently operational in the United States.
+Most ethanol is made from plant starches and sugars—particularly corn starch in the United States—but scientists are continuing to develop technologies that would allow for the use of cellulose and hemicellulose, the non-edible fibrous material that constitutes the bulk of plant matter.

 The common method for converting biomass into ethanol is called fermentation.
 During fermentation, microorganisms (e.g., bacteria and yeast) metabolize plant sugars and produce ethanol.